 In the grander context of my life, the creation of this show is allowing me to express myself in every way possible.
 I am telling the story of my life and that of many fellow Cubans, and I have created a musical I believe in with all my heart.

-I hope to see you in Miramar at the live theatrical world premiere of Always Remember!
+I hope to see you on the 2022 Thanksgiving weekend at the live theatrical world premiere of Always Remember!